CCSG Membership & Services

-Investigators wishing to become Members of the University of Virginia Cancer Center should write a 1-2 page letter addressed to Dr. Michael J. Weber, PhD, Director of the Cancer Center.
+Investigators wishing to become Members of the University of Virginia Cancer Center should write a 1-2 page letter addressed to Dr. Thomas P. Loughran, Jr., MD, Director of the Cancer Center.
 Please email the letter to Dina Gould Halme, PhD, Associate Director for Research Program Administration.
 In the letter, summarize your research program and its cancer relevance.
 If you are collaborating with other cancer investigators, summarize the collaborations.
 Also, please attach your NIH biographical sketch or CV, as well as an NIH "Other Support" page, if you have external funding.

 Criteria for Membership

 To be eligible for Full Membership in the Cancer Center you must be a member of the University of Virginia faculty with a rank of at least Assistant Professor.
 Instructors and Fellows are not eligible for membership.